NicoC7/NicolasBookStore/NicolasBookStore/README.txt

 1:50 I havent do any changes to the project because it is not even working and now is worst because it is not linked with the database.
 So I dont know what to do.

 21:15 As I couldnt figure out the issue with the database I continue with the part 3 and I already create the CoverType.cs in the Models folder.

+21:34 I have added the CoverTypeRepository and ICoverTypeRepository and the CoverTypeRepository is giving an error in the firstordefault extension method that I havent been able to figure out.